-The Nasher Museum presents A Material Legacy, an exhibition that explores two distinct legacies: one of contemporary artists’ innovative use of materials, the other of philanthropy and collecting.
+The Nasher Museum presented A Material Legacy, an exhibition that explored two distinct legacies: one of contemporary artists’ innovative use of materials, the other of philanthropy and collecting.
 The artists presented here are the descendants of avant-garde predecessors who emerged a century ago and embraced industrial metals, manufactured objects and other non-traditional materials in the creative process.
-Comprised almost exclusively of art made in the last 10 years, A Material Legacy reinforces this lineage and provides a glimpse into the varied approaches and techniques of artists today.
+Comprised almost exclusively of art made in the last 10 years, A Material Legacy reinforced this lineage and provides a glimpse into the varied approaches and techniques of artists today.

-These artists demonstrate an intrinsic material impulse manifest in contemporary art and provide an important legacy of their own for many generations to come.
+These artists have demonstrated an intrinsic material impulse manifest in contemporary art and will provide an important legacy of their own for many generations to come.

-A Material Legacy: The Nancy A. Nasher and David J. Haemisegger Collection of Contemporary Art exhibition is organized by Marshall N. Price, Ph.D., Nancy Hanks Curator of Modern and Contemporary Art at the Nasher Museum of Art at Duke University.
-The exhibition will travel to the Princeton University Art Museum, July 30 – October 30, 2016.
+A Material Legacy: The Nancy A. Nasher and David J. Haemisegger Collection of Contemporary Art was organized by Marshall N. Price, Ph.D., Nancy Hanks Curator of Modern and Contemporary Art at the Nasher Museum of Art at Duke University.
+The exhibition traveled to the Princeton University Art Museum, July 30 – October 30, 2016.

-This exhibition is made possible by the Nancy Hanks Endowment, Katie Thorpe Kerr and Terrance I. R. Kerr, and Kelly Braddy Van Winkle and Lance Van Winkle.
+This exhibition was made possible by the Nancy Hanks Endowment, Katie Thorpe Kerr and Terrance I. R. Kerr, and Kelly Braddy Van Winkle and Lance Van Winkle.

-This exhibition is made possible with generous loans from the Nancy A. Nasher and David J. Haemisegger Collection.
+This exhibition was made possible with generous loans from the Nancy A. Nasher and David J. Haemisegger Collection.